Aristokrates/dasshy/README.md

 The policy consist of:
 - batchClock: TBatchClock - determines the execution cycle of the policy (streaming or batch)
 - extractor: TStage - defines how to extract the data from a given source
-- transformer: TStage - defines how to transform the data that was previously extracted
+- transformer: TStage - defines how to transform the data that was previously extracted.
 - loader: TStage - defines how to load the data into a given sink and return the result of the policy execution(job).
 - state: TJobState - state of the policy execution(job)

+Each stage of the policy execution (extractor, transformer, loader) defines a stage implementation and passed its configuration parameters.

 ## Dasshy Web
 Web application for managing policies, built using the latest [Angular 2.0](https://angular.io/) framework.
 The web application allows for creating policies as well as creating custom dashboards for displaying the result of the policy execution(job)